 Deleting & Editing Users

-The All Users list under Users allows you to manage your users.
+The All Users list under the Users tab allows you to manage your users.
 You can add them to or remove them from groups, promote or revoke admin rights, edit basic profile information, and download a list of your users to a .csv file.

 You can click on any user’s email address to see detailed information about that user’s training history and phishing results.
 You will also see a timeline showing that user's interaction with tests and training in the console, recording everything from the date and time they were added to the console, to when they last logged in.